 Attrition and retention are intrinsically linked.
 Reduce the number of members leaving (attrition).
 And you’ll increase the length of time members stay with you (retention).

 So, why do they matter?
 Firstly, signing up new members can be costly.
 Anywhere from 5 to 25 times more costly than retaining existing ones.
-If you’re not paying attention to attrition and retention, you’ll be paying out to get new members.
+Fail to pay attention to attrition and retention, and you’ll be constantly paying to get new members.

 Secondly, you’ll be missing out on the opportunity to increase profits.
 Research has shown that upping retention rates by 5% can increase profits by 25% to 95%.